ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 Modified actions
 - THAT3U-U: TBTN2+THAT3U.
 Double-bank.
 Fires an SCB, then 2 heat sinks seperated by several seconds
 - THAT3U-D: TBTN3+THAT3U.
-Fires an SCB then a heat sink
+Fires an SCB then 1 heat sink

-### THAT3D (bottom-down)
+### THAT3D

 Standard action
 - THAT3D-M: THAT3D.
 Fire a heat sink.

-NOTE: The script checks the status.json "Overheating" flag twice per second.
+> NOTE: The script checks the status.json "Overheating" flag twice per second.
-If overheating is detected and "AutoHeatsink" in ED_UserSettings.tmh is ENABLED, a heatsink will automatically be fired.
+> If overheating is detected and "AutoHeatsink" in ED_UserSettings.tmh is ENABLED, a heatsink will automatically be fired.

 Modified actions
 - THAT3D-U: TBTN2+THAT3D. empty
 - THAT3D-D: TBTN3+THAT3D. empty

-### THAT3L (bottom-left)
+### THAT3L

 Standard action
 - THAT3L-M: THAT3L.
 Electronic Counter Measure (ECM).
 Press to start charging, Release to fire.

-NOTE: The longer you charge the ECM the greater the effective range
+> NOTE: The longer you charge the ECM the greater the effective range

 Modified actions
 - THAT3L-U: TBTN2+THAT3L. empty
 - THAT3L-D: TBTN3+THAT3L. empty

-### THAT3R (-right)
+### THAT3R

 Standard action
 - THAT3R-M: THAT3R.
 Fire a chaff canister